gabenugget/stacks-on-stacks/read me!!!!!!!!!!.md

 `a+b, a-b, a*b, a/b, a|b //bit xor , a^b, a&b, a v b //bit or , ¬a //bit not`

+>strs

+`s+t, s-t //characters of each one except ones that are in both. , s--t // s-t but they need to removed if they are the EXACTLY THE SAME (the index needs to match) , a&b //inverse of a-b , a&&b //inverse of a--b

 ### jumpers